 Lower Court and Administrative Appeals Information

 The Superior Court in Maricopa County handles appeals from 23 Municipal Courts and 26 Justice of the Peace Courts.
 The Superior Court established a consolidated appeals calendar in 2001.
 That calendar has been expanded and now includes administrative appeals, in addition to all of the criminal and civil appeals from the limited jurisdiction courts.
-The Judge currently assigned to the appeals department is Judge Patricia Starr.
+The Judge currently assigned to the appeals department is Judge Daniel Kiley.

-An appeal is a request to have a higher court reverse the decision of a trial court after a final judgment or other legal ruling has been entered.
-After the lower court judgment is entered into the record, the losing party (appellant) may file a notice of appeal, and request transcripts or other records of the trial court.
-The appellant files a brief with the appeals court citing legal reasons for reversing the trial court's ruling.
+An appeal is a request to have a higher court reverse the decision of a trial court or an administrative agency after a final judgment, final decision, or other case-concluding ruling has been entered.
+After the final judgment or decision is entered, the losing party (the “appellant”) may file a notice of appeal, and request transcripts or other records of the trial court.
+The appellant must then prepare and file an appellate memorandum citing legal reasons for reversing the trial court's ruling.
 The other party (the “appellee”) may, but is not required to, file an appellate memorandum in response to the appellant’s appellate memorandum.
 The parties file their appellate memoranda with the trial court, which then transmits them to the Superior Court.